10 REASONS TO SUPPORT THE Warren COUNTY SENIOR SERVICES LEVY

 6. |

-Warren County ESP is well-managed and mission-driven.
+Hamilton County ESP is well-managed and mission-driven.

 7. |

-Warren County ESP delivers the right services at the right time.
+Hamilton County ESP delivers the right services at the right time.

-To be eligible, clients must live in Warren County, be age 60 or older, and be unable to perform certain daily activities without help.
-Some clients are able to help pay for their care, and services can be adjusted as a client’s needs change. |
+Care managers create a plan for each client and arrange and coordinate services.
+Depending on client needs, these may include adult day care, emergency response systems, home-delivered meals, home modification (e.g. wheelchair ramp), home care assistance (personal care, homemaking and respite), medical equipment, transportation and more.
+To be eligible, clients must live in Hamilton County, be age 60 or older, and be unable to perform certain daily activities without help.
+Some are able to help pay for their care via co-payment.
+Services are flexible and can be adjusted as a client’s needs change.
+ESP supplements – not supplants – care that is already provided by family caregivers.

 8. |